xyz-digital/xyz-digital.github.io/README.md

 8. Run `bundle install`

+### Running the Site Locally

-9. Run `bundle exec jekyll serve`
+1. Run `bundle exec jekyll serve`

-10. You should now be able to open the site in your browser by accessing `http://127.0.0.1:4000/`.
+2. You should now be able to open the site in your browser by accessing `http://127.0.0.1:4000/`.

 ### New Post